noaElish/Flight-Simulator-App--Milestone-3/README.md

 ### **Basic information**
 * Purpose of this extercise-
-we created an interface for the operation of an aircraft. our plain response to instructions from the user regarding the rudder and the variouse control surfaces.
+we created an interface for the operation of an aircraft. our plain response to instructions from the user regarding the rudder and the variouse control surfaces. the simulartor is desplayed as graphical interface of the cockpit, as shown in the picture below:

+* the control surfaces:
+   1. steering wheel - steering wheel direction (joystick)
+   2. Elevator - rudder
+   3. Aileron - balances
+   4. throttle - throttle

 * Links we used for this project:
    * [FlightGear simulator](https://www.flightgear.org/)
    * the two lines we inserted the flight gear: